MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

   - **Normalizing and standardizing text**.
 Addressing typos and standardizing text is crucial for keyword-based indexes.
 A potential use case is translations, especially when dealing with multilingual content.

     This type of preprocessing also needed for embeddings, which enables you to compare words based on their context and significance.
-However, one challenge arises from the case sensitivity of words, context matters and there can be nuances, such as the semantic differences between the adjective "civic" and the proper noun "(Honda) Civic."
+However, one challenge occurs from the case sensitivity of words, context matters and there can be nuances, such as the semantic differences between the adjective "civic" and the proper noun "(Honda) Civic."

 - **Data addition**.
 Augmenting context often relies on metadata, which isn't typically present in source data.
 For example, consider a text snippet.
 A human in the loop or AI creates relevant questions that can be answered using the context of the snippet.
 When you store these questions alongside the grounding data, user queries can be compared to the generated queries to evaluate document relevancy.
 Colocation of this new data with grounding data is a powerful way to enrich chunked data.